 AKA Sycamore tree, Variegated sycamore, Acer pseudoplatanus f. variegatum 'Simon-louis Frères', Acer pseudoplatanus Simon Louis Freres

-When planting Variegated Sycamore Maple trees, such as the PseudoplatanusSimon Louis Freres, it is important to prepare the planting area well.
-Pot grown Norway maple trees can be planted at any time of the year.
-You will need to carry out the following to prepare your planting site.
-Firstly, remove all weeds and grass within a metre of your desired planting hole then dig a hole as deep as your root mass and approximately 2x as wide.
-We recommend digging a square hole as this encourages the roots to grow straight as opposed to around inside the hole.
-To help your tree establish more effectively, we advise applying root grow (sprinkle in the hole for pot grown trees), especially if you have poor soil.
+Our pot grown Variegated Sycamore can be planted at any time of the year.
+Prepare your planting site by removing all weeds and grass within a metre of your desired planting hole.
+Dig a square hole as deep as your root mass and approximately 2x as wide.
+To help your Sycamore tree establish more effectively, we advise applying root grow by sprinkling in the hole.

-If you’re planting in dry weather, water well and regularly for the first few months.
-The same goes for spring and summer planting.
-Make sure to keep an eye on your young tree and increase watering if there are extended periods of hot or dry weather.
+If you’re planting in spring or summer water well and regularly for the first few months.
+Make sure to keep an eye on young Sycamore trees and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water your tree a little.
 If possible, use rain water instead of tap water as this is more acidic and better for foliage colour.
-We also stock a range of irrigation kits, suitable for a variety of planting schemes.
+We stock a range of irrigation kits that make watering easier.

-Once planted, it is important to keep the area free of competing weeds for the first couple of growing seasons.
+Once planted, keep the area free of competing weeds for the first couple of growing seasons.
 Using a glyphosate based weed killer or installing mulch matting and bark chips will aid in this.
-Only shade loving plants will grow beneath Norway maple trees.
-If you wish to cover the area, decorative bark is the best option.
-If you know your area is prone to rabbits, we would advise using a rabbit guard.

 Pruning should be carried out in the dormant season, from November to March.
 Sycamore trees bleed during other times of the year so pruning can weaken the tree.
-However, Norway Maple trees very rarely need pruning.
-The natural shape is normally the most attractive and pruning should be carried out with a less is more approach.
+However, the natural shape of Sycamore is normally the most attractive and pruning should be carried out with a less is more approach.
 Only remove, crossing, damaged or diseased branches.

 Most deliveries are made within a week of placing the order.
 All trees are carefully packed by our experienced team, with many despatched to our tried and tested couriers within 24 hours (please allow up to 10 days).
 There's no need to be in to receive your trees and you can request where they are left via the checkout.